About plagiocephaly or flat head

 In some babies, more severe plagiocephaly can be caused by tight neck muscles (congenital muscular torticollis), which means babies have a strong preference for turning their heads to one side.

-Later in infancy, some babies with severe plagiocephaly might have a delay in the development of gross motor skills like rolling and crawling.
+Later in infancy, some babies with severe plagiocephaly might have a delay in the development of gross motor skills.

 Signs and symptoms of plagiocephaly